Battle of the Nijmegen salient: Elst and Aam

 All German attacks on 1 October were repelled after bitter fighting.
 During the night the Germans maintained their pressure and in the early hours of the following morning, a renewed assault hit the Irish Guards positions.
 Here the Germans used the unfinished causeway as their axis of advance, and in this second attack on Aam, the German infantry was supported by eight Panther tanks.
 The Germans used flame throwers which overran a few forward positions – a seventeen pounder was knocked out, but in return three German tanks were destroyed – one by a PIAT, another by a Sherman and a third by a 17 pounder.
 Again the German attack was a complete failure.

 Allied air attacks

-On 2 October 1944, General Thomas, concerned about the weight of the German attack on the allied bridgehead asked for air support for attacks on the German bridgehead south of Arnhem in an effort to disrupt their counter-attacks.
-In the late afternoon the sky cleared sufficiently for RAF Hawker Typhoons to scatter German tanks and infantry among the orchards.
-They also targeted the ferry site at the ferry sites at Huissen and Pannerden, as well as German artillery positions and known troop concentration areas and the passage points to the east side of Lower Rhine.
-The air strikes were also aimed at the Arnhem road bridge itself.

-Medium bombers targeted Huissen and the settlement of 't Zand, which were suspected concentration areas for the German troops.
-At around 11:00 am, 24 B-25 Mitchells dropped their bomb loads right in the centre of Huissen and destroyed a large part of the small town causing the loss of 106 civilians.
-That same afternoon Medium bombers targeted the villages of Angeren, Gendt, Doornenburg and Pannerden causing more civilian losses.
+On 2 October 1944, Thomas asked for air support for attacks on the German bridgehead south of Arnhem to disrupt their counter-attacks.
+In the late afternoon the sky cleared sufficiently for rocket firing RAF Typhoons to scatter German tanks and infantry among the orchards.
+They also attacked the ferry sites at Huissen and Pannerden, German artillery positions, troop concentration areas and the passage points to the east side of Lower Rhine.
+The air strikes were also aimed at the Arnhem road bridge.
+Medium bombers attacked Huissen and the settlement of 't Zand, which were suspected concentration areas for German troops.
+At around 11:00 am, 24 B-25 Mitchells dropped their bombs in the centre of Huissen and destroyed a large part of the town killing 106 civilians.
+That afternoon, medium bombers attacked the villages of Angeren, Gendt, Doornenburg and Pannerden causing more civilian losses.